 In the forests, wildflowers spring up between greening trees.
-Spring’s the perfect season for horse-back rides and hikes through the woods.
+Spring’s the perfect season for horseback rides and hikes through the woods.
 Spring is also the time to get on the water: fishing, canoeing, or relaxing on a steamboat cruise.
 The hot air balloons fly all year long, and you can put away the snowshoes and get on a bicycle.

-Stillwater Walking Tours
+20. Stillwater Walking Tours

-There are three historic walking tours throughout Stillwater, in Downtown, South Hill, and the Cultural Landscape Distance.
+There are three historic walking tours throughout Stillwater, Downtown, South Hill, and the Cultural Landscape Distance.
 Wear comfortable shoes, and pick up the tour brochures at Stillwater City Hall.
 They’re self-guided with downloadable videos to tell you the history and cultural significance of each stop.

 Okay, maybe feats of engineering aren’t your thing on vacation.
 We’re right there with you.
-But this bridge connects a 4.7 mile Loop Trail around St. Croix and Stillwater.
+But this bridge connects a 4.7-mile Loop Trail around St. Croix and Stillwater.
 It has gorgeous views of the river and limestone bluffs, plus a nearby beer garden and restaurants.
 It’s a great place for an afternoon walk, or to take your rented bicycle.

 Take a three-mile walk around Downtown Stillwater and attempt all five of the historic staircases.
 The town was built on a hill, and the historic stairs connect upper sidewalks with the main street.
-Local use them for fitness challenges, but it’s fun to spend an afternoon summiting all five staircases before treating yourself to dinner Downtown.
+Locals use them for fitness challenges, but it’s fun to spend an afternoon summiting all five staircases before treating yourself to dinner Downtown.

 Enjoy Year Round Things to Do in Stillwater MN